24wenjie-li/Awesome-Face-Restoration/README.md

-# Deep Face Restoration Survey: From Non-blind to Blind Restoration and Beyond
+# Survey on Deep Face Restoration: From Non-blind to Blind and Beyond